mberrien-fitzsimons/survey_public_banks/README.md

 #### Project Status: [Completed]

 ## Project Intro/Objective
-The purposes of this analysis is to
+The purposes of this analysis is to better understand what bank stock information can tell us about the public banking industry.
-The purpose of this project is ________.
-(Describe the main goals of the project and potential civic impact.
-Limit to a short paragraph, 3-6 Sentences)

 ### Collaborators
 |Name     |  Github Page   |  Personal Website  |